 Every six months

 - Dental checkup.
 See your dentist once every six months for cleanings to stay on top of your oral health.
+During COVID-19, check in with your dentist to see if there are any virtual options or extra precautions you can take as you’re waiting for your next cleaning appointment.

 Once a year